Building the Maori Music Industry

 NZ On Air is pleased to support the awards through sponsoring the NZ On Air Best Music Video Award and the NZ On Air Radio Airplay Award which goes to the most-played song by a Māori artist in the last 12 months.

-We also celebrate Sons of Zion on being awarded the NZ On Air Best Music Video Award for their video for their song Superman which was made by Shae Sterling.
+We also celebrate Stan Walker on being awarded the NZ On Air Best Music Video Award for his video for the song A New Takeover which was made by Shay Sterling.